Alejogb1/job-board/blog-data/what-approaches-can-mitigate-thermal-challenges-associated-with-integrating-photonic-interposers-into-high-power-silicon-chiplets.md

 id: "what-approaches-can-mitigate-thermal-challenges-associated-with-integrating-photonic-interposers-into-high-power-silicon-chiplets"
 ---

-Okay so you want to cool down these super-hot photonic interposers wedged between your crazy powerful silicon chiplets right  Yeah I get it that's a real heat problem  These things pump out serious wattage and shoving them all together is like building a tiny furnace  We gotta think smart about this
+ so you want to cool down these super-hot photonic interposers wedged between your crazy powerful silicon chiplets right  Yeah I get it that's a real heat problem  These things pump out serious wattage and shoving them all together is like building a tiny furnace  We gotta think smart about this

 First off let's be clear about *why* this is such a big deal  Photonic interposers are awesome for speed and bandwidth they're the future of high-speed communication within these crazy densely packed chips  But the lasers and modulators inside they're power hogs  Combine that with the already sizzling chiplets and you've got a recipe for disaster  Meltdown is not just a bad movie plot it's a real thing in chip design